DataTalksClub/mlops-zoomcamp/README.md

 ### Objective

-Teach practical aspects of productionizing ML services — from collecting requirements to model deployment and monitoring.
+Teach practical aspects of productionizing ML services — from training and experimenting to model deployment and monitoring.

 ### Target audience